probe-lab/network-measurements/results/rfm19-dht-routing-table-health.md

 ![alt text](../implementations/rfm19-dht-routing-table-health/plots/missing-peers.png)

-A _missing_ peer is defined as a peer whose peer ID would fit a non-full k-bucket, but is not included.
+A _missing_ peer is defined as a peer whose peer ID would fit a non-full k-bucket, but is not included in that bucket.
 We define the maximum number of missing peers per k-buckets to be $m=20-p$, with `p` being the number of peers in the bucket.
 The plot shows the average total number of peers per bucket compared with the average number of missing peers per bucket, and with the average number of missing peers per non-full k-bucket.

 The buckets that are almost always full (19.88 peers on average), IDs `0` to `8` have a very low number of missing peers, 0.12 on average.
 However, the same buckets have a quite high number of missing peers per non-full bucket, 6.82 on average.
 This implies that most of these buckets, 98.06% of them are full, but the non-full buckets are missing multiple peers on average.
 One possible explanation is that the peers recently joined the network, and their routing table isn't fully populated yet.

 Concerning buckets with ID `9` and above, the number of missing peers per bucket almost always matches the number of missing peers per non-full bucket, for the buckets are rarely full.
-On average on buckets 9 to 14, 0.53 peers are missing for each bucket, which corresponds to 19.76%.
+On average in buckets 9 to 14, 0.53 peers are missing for each bucket, which corresponds to 19.76%.

 ![alt text](../implementations/rfm19-dht-routing-table-health/plots/missing-peers-ratio.png)